Northern Water Snake

 Species Confused With:

-The Copper-bellied Water Snake is similar but has a plain red or orange belly, sometimes with dark brown or black along the edges.
-Kirtland’s Snake has a pink or red belly with black spots in rows down each side.
-Garter and ribbon snakes have lengthwise stripes down the back and an undivided anal plate.
-The Eastern Milk Snake has a black and white checkerboard pattern on the belly, smooth (unkeeled) scales, and a single anal plate.
+The Copper-bellied Water Snake has a plain red or orange belly with dark brown or black along the edges.
+Kirtland’s Snake has a pink or red belly with a row of black spots down each side.
+Garter and Ribbon Snakes have lengthwise stripes down the back and an undivided anal plate.
+The Eastern Milk Snake has a black and white checkerboard belly pattern, smooth (unkeeled) scales, and a single anal plate.

 References: